-- Interest expressed by the Congress and the U.S. Department of Justice; - Recurring attempts to reduce RISS Program funds; - Interest by project member agencies in the sharing of financial support of the projects.
+- Interest expressed by the Congress and the U.S. Department of Justice; - Recurring attempts to reduce RISS Program funds; - Resulting moderate expansion and lack of major growth of the projects as a whole; and - Interest by project member agencies in the sharing of financial support of the projects.